P6g9YHK6/SpotifyRipper/README.md

 ## Spotify Music Ripper

 Created this tool because Lidarr wasn't working for me.
-I utilize Spotify as a dashboard to control the downloads, the .py script to download and listen to music through Navidrome.
+I utilize Spotify as a dashboard to control the downloads, the .py script to download and listen to music through [Navidrome](https://www.navidrome.org/) and it's galaxy of [mobile apps](https://www.reddit.com/r/navidrome/comments/n9gncz/which_android_app_are_you_all_using_with_navidrome/).

 All of which seems to be the least problematic FOSS/self-hosted/homelab system for unconventional music tastes.

 ### Functionality:
 Downloads liked songs, all saved playlist, saved albums, saved artists, the current week's Discover Weekly and it will keep them organised for long term storage.
 Generates .m3u files for Navidrome/Jellyfin and outputs missing items in a `.txt` file.

 ### Curent State:
 Functional